 Instead, we read the book aloud.
 Sometimes I would read, but usually I had students read.
 Their favorite style of reading aloud was popcorn reading, where they were allowed to read for as long as they liked (although I recall I had some minimum amount of paragraphs – it had to be more than just one word or one sentence, because you know 6th graders would pull that kind of trick).
 Then, when they felt they were done reading for the time being, they’d call out, “Popcorn!”
 Other students who wanted to read raised their hands, and the student had to choose the next reader.

 I created Common Core-aligned rubrics to assess their projects, which helped me ensure that students were mastering the standards for the unit and also helped everyone stay on the same page for how students were being graded.
 I allowed my students class time to complete their projects, although they could work on them at home if they needed to, as well.
-We were not required to give much homework at that school, and most of my grades came from in-class assignments and assessments.
+We were not required to give much homework at that school (in fact, I only assigned spelling as homework), and most of my grades came from in-class assignments and assessments.
 Of course, your school may be different.

 Once their projects were created, I had students do in-class presentations of their projects.
-They had to read aloud their letter to the class and explain it, they had to show their collage and explain what all the different pictures were and how they related, and they had to read off the songs they chose for their playlist and explain how each song related to the story.
+They had to read aloud their letter to the class and explain it, they had to show their collage and explain what all the different pictures were and how they related, and they had to read off the songs they chose for their playlist and explain how each song related to the story (I even let them play snippets!).
 Again, I created a standards-aligned rubric to assess their presentations.
 Students had already done an oral presentation earlier that year, but that time, I had the students do their presentations to small groups, where they assessed each other and themselves.
 This time, though, they had to stand at the front of the classroom and present to the whole class.

 If you’re interested in my final project for The Diary of Anne Frank, you have two options!
 I have a FREE download of the collage project, or you can get the full project described above here in my Teachers Pay Teachers store.
 This resource has been one of my best-sellers for years now!
 Just like my students loved this project, I feel confident that your students will love it, too!